papersblindreview/PI_MESS_2025/README.md

    - Run `predict_contemporary.py` for contemporary period predictions;
    - Run `forecast.py` for future predictions.

   The figures below show predictions (over the validtion period 2016-2022) and projections for Lake Mendota, WI.
-In the predictions figure we show results from a General Lake Model (GLM), as described by [Hipsey et al. (2019)](#references), for comparison purposes with PI-MESS.
+In the predictions figure we show results from a General Lake Model (GLM), as described by [Hipsey et al. (2019)](#references), for comparison purposes with PM-MESS.

    ![Pred Mendota](figures/F3_predictions_mendota.png)